Suryanshjamwal/Bellabeat-Marketing-strategy-analysis/README.md

 </table>

 * Interestingly, total minutes asleep turns out to be inversely propostional to activity level.
-However, most very and fairly active users tend to have a quality sleep pattern.
+However, most fairly active users tend to have a quality sleep pattern.

 #### App Usage